FAQ

 If you need exact dimensions from the axle to the nearest point on either fork or frame, please contact us.

-The rider weight on the current bike is limited by wheels mainly which are rated at 100kg.
-They should be safe to use up to 120kg but will wear out much faster than usual and more care should be taken during use.
-We would recommend using wheels with more spokes for heavier riders.
+The rider weight on the current bike is limited by wheels mainly which are rated at 110kg.
 There is no height limit.
 Feel free to contact us if you’re really tall and unsure.

 Bike Setup and Troubleshooting

 The right hand is the dominant hand and should always be on the handlebar and operate the more important and dominant brake (front brake) in case of emergency.
 For safety reasons, the brakes should remain this way unless of course you are left handed in which case your left hand is the dominant hand.
-Other regular bikes have brakes fitted based on which side of the road it is driven so this should not confuse you as it has nothing to do with safety or physics.
+Other bikes have brakes fitted based on which side of the road is driven on in that country so this should not cause confusion as it has nothing to do with safety or physics.

 In the beginning the chest pad may feel a little uncomfortable, the same way that the saddle can feel when you first start riding in the season.
 But you should ensure that 3 set up points are followed to get the correct and comfortable fit: